regdude/anal/README.md

 # Diet

 There is a dirty part of anal sex that many people don't like, for obvious reasons this is understandable, but luckily there are some things you can do to make the preparation for anal sex less intrusive.
 One of the things you can do to improve preparation and the quality of anal sex in general is diet.
 There are many, many, many reasons why you should eat healthy, but one of them actually is to make anal sex better and this can be done with a few simple steps that should improve your health in general.
-What we should be looking for foods that have an impact to our stool's consistency, all food will contribute something to the consistency, but some of the foods are quite dramatic in this effect.
+What we should be looking for foods that have an impact to our stool's consistency, all food will contribute something to the consistency, but some of the foods have quite dramatic effect.
 What we are looking for to achieve is an infrequent bowel movement (not pooping often) and having a semi-soft, but one piece-like stool (not many lumps).
 Below you can find a list of foods that are known to make your stool more liquid-like (avoid these foods):

 - Dairy products (milk, cream, cheese, yogurts, whey protein and others), they seem to accelerate bowel movement in some people, but not all of them ([source](https://pubmed.ncbi.nlm.nih.gov/17522613/))
 - Red meat, some people don't seem to be able to properly digest high amounts of fat and protein ([source](https://www.geelongmedicalgroup.com.au/2018/02/signs-that-your-body-might-not-be-properly-digesting-meat)), one indicator of improper fat digestion is that your stool floats